 This dish is great for when you want savory turkey without having to cook for hours—or deal with a carcass, if you aren’t making stock.
 It’s also good as a Thanksgiving dish for a small family or group.
 The bay leaves in the baste, and under the turkey breast, really do permeate the meat.
 Add a little vegetable broth to the baste to make the meat even juicier.
 Can be served with, or without, gravy.
 Goes well with red wine.
-We had this dish for our 2005 Thanksgiving meal.
+We had this dish for our first Thanksgiving meal shortly after arriving in Vermont.

 1 small onion, peeled and coarsely chopped